dxw/dfsseta-apply-for-landing-ruby/doc/architecture/decisions/0012-standard-terminology.md

 ## Context

 Names are difficult; the fact that the Apply for Landing service will be developed in various languages by teams working largely independently of each other makes them more so.
-To ensure clarity and lack of ambiguity in communicating about the service, a set of standard terms is neededd.
+To ensure clarity and lack of ambiguity in communicating about the service, a set of standard terms is needed.

 ## Decision